joel-day/chalkjuice/packages/helpers/README.md

 reduce to only teams by year

-create dictionary of oldest game available and handle on front end with json
+create dictionary of oldest game available and create dynamodb table

 combine create feaures and collect df